ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 * When an instance is provisioned, the size of the boot volume can be larger than the existing image size but not smaller.
 The maximum boot volume size is 250 GB.
 * For an existing instance, you can increase the size of the boot volume up to the maximum size that was allowed during instance provisioning.
-* Encrypted boot volumes have no special requirements.
 * For more information about supported Operating Systems, see [x86 virtual server images](/docs/vpc?topic=vpc-about-images).

 ## Limitations